tylerharter/cs301-projects/fall18/p3/README.md

 ## Step 2.
-implement the search hurricane function this might be your first time attemping to implement a while loop.
+Implement the search hurricane function

+this might be your first time attemping to implement a while loop.
 As a recap there are 3 important elements to remember when designing a loop